 Couples living together do not, unfortunately, share the same rights as married couples or civil partners, regardless of how long they have been together, and whether they have children.
 If you are considering moving in with someone, our specialist family law solicitors can offer you personalised advice on your rights and obligations, together with guidance on how to protect your interests, for example by setting up a cohabitation agreement.

 There is plenty more information on the subject of cohabitation on our dedicated page where you’ll also discover the ways in which we can assist you as a non-married partner.

 One of the leading issues surrounding relationship breakdown, divorce or civil partnership dissolution is how the assets and property will be divided.
 It is absolutely crucial to take expert advice at the earliest stage in order to protect your interests and those of your family.
 At Crisp & Co, every member of our team possesses specialist knowledge of the financial implications of any type of relationship breakdown and offers extensive experience in achieving beneficial outcomes through practical solutions.

 You can find out more about financial claims and settlements on divorce by visiting our dedicated divorce and finance page.
-We’ve also set out more details there about how our family law solicitors are able to assist you in this area.
+We’ve also set out more details there about how our family law solicitors in London are able to assist you in this area.

 If you are separating from your partner, spouse, or civil partner, the best possible way to deal with the arrangements that need to be made is outside of court.
 With mediation, couples discuss their issues through a trained mediator who ensures the discussion is free from tension.